How to extend C drive in Server 2008 R2

 In a short time, the 20GB Unallocated is extend C drive on the fly.

 Method 2 – Extend C: drive with safe partition software

-Better than other tools, NIUBI Partition Editor has unique 1-Second Rollback technology to protect system and data.
+Better than other tools, NIUBI Partition Editor has powerful 1-Second Rollback technology to protect system and data.
 It is able to revert server to original status automatically and rapidly if anything going wrong.
 If it happens, server will back online in a short time without damage.
 To avoid mistake, it has Virtual Mode and Cancel-at-well technologies to cancel incorrect operations before and after applying changes.

 There are large amount of files in most of servers.
-Before extending C drive partition, another partition must be shrunk.
-During this operation, all files in the other partition will be moved to new locations.
+Before extending C drive volume, another partition must be shrunk.
+During this operation, all files in this partition will be moved to new locations.
 It costs a long time if there are large amount of files.
 Because of the special file-moving algorithm, NIUBI saves 30% to 300% time to accomplish this task.

 How to extend C: drive in Windows Server 2008 (r2) with NIUBI Partition Editor:

 Step 1: Download this program, right click the adjacent partition (here is D:) and click “Resize/Move Volume“.

 Step 2: In the pop-up window, drag the left border rightwards to shrink it.

 Click OK and back to the main window.
 Unallocated space is made on the left and there’s a pending operation listed on bottom left.

 Step 3: Right click C: drive and select “Resize/Move Volume” again, in the pop-up window, drag the right border rightwards to hold this Unallocated space.

 Click OK and back to the main window.
 C drive is extended from 30GB to 50GB.
 Click Apply on top left to execute the pending operations.